Conservation Volunteer Group

 Mostly for the Somerset Wildlife Trust on their nationally important wetland reserves at Catcott Heath and Westhay Moor, but also other reserves not open to the public.

-Other clients include Natural England (formerly English Nature and The Countryside Agency) at Shapwick Heath, Butterfly Conservation, the RSPB, PlantLife International, Sedgemoor District Council and some private charity trusts and reserves.
+Other clients include Natural England at Shapwick Heath, Butterfly Conservation, Plantlife and some private charity trusts and reserves.

-We try to include as much variety of habitat and location in out programme as possible, depending on seasonal demand.
+We try to include as much variety of habitat and location in our programme as possible, depending on seasonal demand.

 What’s In It For Me?